bradleyboy/TidyTabs-Sublime/README.md

-#Tidy Tabs for Sublime Text 2
+#Tidy Tabs for Sublime Text

+*Note: Sublime Text 3 beta now supported!*

 Ever get to the end (middle?) of a day of coding only to find your window littered with tabs that are nearly impossible to search through visually?
 Find yourself rage-quitting all your tabs in disgust and starting over?
 No?
 Just me?
 Ok.